 Whether you’re running the mile, 2 mile, or 10,000-meters, you’ll greatly benefit at your meets with a long distance track spike.
-These kinds of spikes have more cushion than you’ll find on a sprinting spike, but you’ll still need good traction from spikes and a design that manages to deliver support without too much weight.
+These kinds of spikes have more cushion than you’ll find on a sprinting spike, but less than a cross-country spike.
+Although traction is less important on a track, you’ll still need good grip to motor around the turns.

 Entry level long distance spike are flatter and have more cushion underneath – they’ll feel more like your trainer than an elite-level spike.
 You’ll also find that a long distance spike won’t put you up on your toes the way a sprinting spike or mid-distance spike will.

 That said, your shoe is an extremely personal choice, and each runner has to take personal preference, competition level, and event conditions into consideration.
-Below are five excellent choices for long distance events.
+Below are six excellent choices for long distance events.

 Lightest Long Distance Track Spike

 1. Saucony Endorphin 2